francabrera/ibmqx-user-guides/rst/beginners-guide/003-Multiple_Qubits_Gates_and_Entangled_States/004-Bell_and_GHZ_Tests_(Cont.).rst

 the GHZ state (the quantum equivalent of the classical \ |image16|\ |image17|\ |image18|\ ) is \ **XXX**\ = -1!

-|
-| Based on the results of these experiments, we have to accept what
-  quantum mechanics teaches us: there is not hidden information in each independent qubit’s state which predetermines the outcomes of measurements X and Y, independent of the other two qubits. \ **The outcomes of X or Y measurements for any given qubit are fundamentally tied to the outcomes of the X and/or Y measurements of the qubits with which it is entangled.** For example, if the Y measurements on qubits 2 and 3 give +1, then the X measurement of qubit 1 will give **+1**.
+Based on the results of these experiments, we have to accept what quantum mechanics teaches us: there is not hidden information in each independent qubit’s state which predetermines the outcomes of measurements X and Y, independent of the other two qubits. \ **The outcomes of X or Y measurements for any given qubit are fundamentally tied to the outcomes of the X and/or Y measurements of the qubits with which it is entangled.** For example, if the Y measurements on qubits 2 and 3 give +1, then the X measurement of qubit 1 will give **+1**.
 If the X measurements of qubits 2 and 3 give +1, then the X measurement of qubit 1 will give **-1**.
 Strange but true!

 |

-| Important note: the **combined** properties of the three-qubit system
-  (e.g. the outcome of XYY) can be predicted, but the **individual** outcome of measuring each qubit (e.g. X, Y) cannot!
-This is an important property of entanglement!
+Important note: the **combined** properties of the three-qubit system (e.g. the outcome of XYY) can be predicted, but the **individual** outcome of measuring each qubit (e.g. X, Y) cannot!
+This is an important property of entanglement.

 |

 .. |image0| image:: data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAABMAAAAPCAYAAAAGRPQsAAAAAXNSR0IArs4c6QAAAdVpVFh0WE1MOmNvbS5hZG9iZS54bXAAAAAAADx4OnhtcG1ldGEgeG1sbnM6eD0iYWRvYmU6bnM6bWV0YS8iIHg6eG1wdGs9IlhNUCBDb3JlIDUuNC4wIj4KICAgPHJkZjpSREYgeG1sbnM6cmRmPSJodHRwOi8vd3d3LnczLm9yZy8xOTk5LzAyLzIyLXJkZi1zeW50YXgtbnMjIj4KICAgICAgPHJkZjpEZXNjcmlwdGlvbiByZGY6YWJvdXQ9IiIKICAgICAgICAgICAgeG1sbnM6dGlmZj0iaHR0cDovL25zLmFkb2JlLmNvbS90aWZmLzEuMC8iPgogICAgICAgICA8dGlmZjpDb21wcmVzc2lvbj4xPC90aWZmOkNvbXByZXNzaW9uPgogICAgICAgICA8dGlmZjpQaG90b21ldHJpY0ludGVycHJldGF0aW9uPjI8L3RpZmY6UGhvdG9tZXRyaWNJbnRlcnByZXRhdGlvbj4KICAgICAgICAgPHRpZmY6T3JpZW50YXRpb24+MTwvdGlmZjpPcmllbnRhdGlvbj4KICAgICAgPC9yZGY6RGVzY3JpcHRpb24+CiAgIDwvcmRmOlJERj4KPC94OnhtcG1ldGE+Cjl0tmoAAAF3SURBVDgRY2CgImAEmVVeWPjwPyOjMBcfn1hDQ8M3mPnlxcVV///9a2VgZLTs6us7ARPHRTMhS3z/+NEPmc/w/38EkP8TRQwPB9mwLUDXRcLUVhQVGQLZL4BO/wITI0TDDQMyVgM1egC9KQDS9J+BIeb////LCRmALI8wjInpJlDi+rePH4OBBjIBvRjExc+/HlkxITbcMJBCoGtWAwM78seXL05A7kWgoR8IGYAsj2IYGzPzKqCLHP79+1cMVLQCWSGIXVFYuKC8vFwOzC4ujgbGth2yGhTDWrq7bwMlLwOxLSc//yZkhSD2fyamlf9//+6oqKgQBCaZoI6ensPIalAMA0kwMjHlAnE0cnqDaejs7d3O+P8/z/9fv5YzMzPXMzIyAkMGAcCJFsElzAJ6NesfI2OJxP//2kX9/d+RdWC4DFkSnQ30ngLQIBugC7pfMTJ2oMsTbdiqVauY///82cvFxFTQ2dc3/R8Dg0pFSYkTuoGDkw8A06t2mOzrI0AAAAAASUVORK5CYII=